mebobby2/devops23/README.md

 Simple test environments do not reflect production usage of resources.
 Stress tests are a good start, but not a complete solution.
 Only production provides real metrics.

+### Namespaces and...
+Dividing a cluster into Namespaces and employing RBAC is not enough.
+RBAC prevents unauthorized users from accessing the cluster and provides permissions to those we trust.
+However, RBAC does not prevent users from accidentally (or intentionally) putting the cluster in danger through too many deployments, too big applications, or inaccurate sizing.
+Only by combining RBAC with resource defaults, limitations, and quotas can we hope for a fault tolerant and robust cluster capable of reliably hosting our applications.
 ## Issues
 ### Docker Networking
 https://docs.docker.com/docker-for-mac/networking/#known-limitations-use-cases-and-workarounds